Brad Brink

 Bradford Albert Brink (born January 20, 1965) is an American former professional baseball pitcher, who played in Major League Baseball (MLB) for the Philadelphia Phillies and San Francisco Giants (1992–1994).
 He attended the University of Southern California (USC).

 Career

-Brink was drafted in the first round (7th overall) of the 1986 Major League Baseball draft, by the Phillies.
+Brink attended Thomas Downey High School in Modesto, California.
+He was drafted in the first round (7th overall) of the 1986 Major League Baseball draft, by the Phillies.
 After 2-plus seasons with Philadelphia, he finished his big league career with the 1994 Giants.
 Brink's overall statistical totals include a win–loss record of 0–4, with an earned run average (ERA) of 3.56, and 27 strikeouts.